adkinsrs/sadkins_site/misc.md

 * Mar 29 - What If?: Serious Scientific Answers to Absurd Hypothetical Questions - Randall Munroe
 * Apr 19 - Preacher: Book 4 - Garth Ennis and Steve Dillon
   * This one is issues 34-40, special The Story of You-Know-Who, special The Good Old Boys, and special One Man's War
+* May 10 - The Idiot - Fyodor Dostoevsky

 ## 2024